 The panel addresses these issues by inviting contributions that deal with the ways an intricate dialectic of belonging and othering is linked to the consumption of food in urban areas.
 In which contexts do food practices stress differences and mark distinctions and when do they foster exchange and conviviality?
 How do ´official protocols´ of articulating community-identities with reference to food-habits interact with everyday practices of transgression?
 How do food practices and citizenship struggles ´feed into´ each other?

-- Pablo Holwitt, PhD fellow, Institute of Anthropology, Leipzig University
+Pablo Holwitt is a PhD fellow at the Institute of Anthropology, Leipzig University.